-A Living GUIDE FOR ASIAN AMERICANS WHO USE PSYCHEDELICS.
+A Living GUIDE FOR ASIAN AMERICANS WHO USE psychedelics.

 This guide serves the Asian American community by providing education on harm reduction in the context of psychedelic use.
 Its goal is to create safer environments for Asians to explore psychedelics while considering our unique positionality in the United States and globally.
 Currently, culturally sensitive resources like these are limited and often difficult to access.